dhodges47/PhidgetSBC-Rover/README.md

 1) On the rover itself, the SBC4 is running a Phidgets Server by default.
 This server provides the API that is used for remote control of the vehicle.

 2) On the laptop, we also need to run the Phidgets Server, but for only one purpose: to interface to the Thumbstick control.
 Thumbstick data goes through a VINT connection to a USB port on the laptop, where it is read by the Phidgets Server.
 There is a script called "thumbstick.js" in the public/js folder that gets Thumbstick data from the Phidgets Server.

-3) On the laptop we also run a node.js server in order to host the code in this repository.
+3) On the laptop we run a node.js server in order to host the code in this repository.
 This server provides serveral functions:
 a) It communicates with the Phidgets Server on the Rover's SBC4 via wi-fi, through the phidget22.js library that is available on the phidgets web site.
 b) It hosts a web page that runs in a browser on the laptop at the address http://localhost:3001.
 It receives commands from the web page (and thumbstick) and relays them to the rover.
 It also collects rover telemetry data and sends it back to the web page for display.